robots/ols-fwloader/README.md

   https://github.com/robots/ols-fwloader

-This tool is created and maintaned by Michal Demin <michal.demin@gmail.com>
+This tool is created and maintained by Michal Demin <michal.demin@gmail.com>
 Feel free to send suggestions, improvements, patches.